christianacca/web-api-starter/docs/github-app-creation.md

 ### Part 1: Dev Team - Generate Private Key Rotation Request

-When private key rotation is needed, the Dev Team initiates the process by generating a ServiceNow ticket.
+When private key rotation is needed, the Dev Team initiates the process by generating a Product Ops Portal request.

 **Prerequisites:**
 - Ensure the repository is cloned locally (if not already done):